 You will also see a number of people walking around in their bare feet either as part of their costumes or with no costume at all.
 I enjoy going barefoot, and Texas Renaissance Festival is a great place to do so.
-Feeling the dusty paths, grass, and cobblestone walkways with your bare soles is just heavenly.
+Feeling the dusty paths, grass, and cobblestone walkways with your bare soles is a magical experience.
 Although I have never been there when it rains or shortly after, I have heard that during those times the paths become muddy and delicious to walk on! :)

 Expression of freedom

 When visiting the Texas Renaissance Festival you can release your inhibitions.
 You can be whoever you want to be even if only for a day.
 Besides wearing a costume or going barefoot, you can express yourself with cool body arts.
 There are several locations throughout the park where you can get a henna tattoo or your face painted.

 Did you know that this enchanted Kingdom is also haunted?
 No, I'm not just referring to the All Hallows Eve theme although it adds to the spookiness.
 But there are also real ghosts that roam the village after dark.
 Are you brave enough to meet them?
 Then join the Ghost Walk which takes place after the park closes and most visitors have left.

 "This is a very spiritual place", said one of the tour guides.
 Besides bravery, you will also need plenty of energy as you will be walking around the village again for about one and a half hours on this walking ghost tour.
 Only this time the guide will take you to the most haunted locations where the presence of spirits have been noted by many over the years.